sophialittlejohn/phoenix/README.md

 - View the contact page of your Luna project.
 - View the about page of your Luna project.
 - Search/Filter for restaurants by string or category.
-- Search/Filter for reviews by string or category of the resturant.
+- Search/Filter for reviews by string or category of the restaurant.
 - Register himself on the website.

 #### Registered user can do: